Document Type : case report

 Abstract

 Background: Risperidone is an atypical antipsychotic commonly prescribed for attention deficit hyperactivity disorder (ADHD) in children.
-Overdose can lead to significant gastrointestinal, cardiovascular neurological, and complications.
+An overdose can lead to significant gastrointestinal, cardiovascular, and neurological complications.

 Case Presentation: We report a case of a 6-year-old boy with ADHD who inadvertently received a full tablet of risperidone every 8 hours instead of the prescribed 1/8 tablet daily.
 He presented to the pediatric emergency department with lethargy, shortness of breath, and chest pain after the third dose.
-Upon examination, he was unconscious but presented stable vital signs.
-Initial management consisted of supportive treatment, vital signs monitoring, and fluid therapy.
+Upon examination, he was unconscious but had stable vital signs.
+Initial management consisted of supportive treatment, monitoring vital signs, and fluid therapy.

-Clinical Course: After 24 hours, the child's consciousness returned, but he developed persistent nausea and vomiting, occurring five times at half-hour intervals.
-Further evaluation, including abdominal ultrasound, revealed ileocolic intussusception.
+Clinical Course: After 24 hours, the child regained consciousness but he developed persistent nausea and vomiting, occurring five times at half-hour intervals.
+Further evaluation, including an abdominal ultrasound, revealed ileocolic intussusception.
 The condition was successfully treated with an enema reduction, and the child was subsequently discharged in good health.

 Discussion: The vomiting in this case was likely multifactorial, stemming from risperidone's side effects and the occurrence of intussusception, a rare but serious complication.
 This case underscores the importance of careful dosing education for caregivers and vigilance in monitoring for gastrointestinal complications in pediatric patients after medication overdose.